 In harsh winter conditions, the engine should also be equipped with a block heater.
 This will keep the coolant moving and heat the block to around 150 F, depending on the setting.
 This will make starting the engine unnecessary.

 5. Diesel engines do not need 5 minutes of idle time in the morning

 Do diesel engines need to warm up?
 Yes.
-Most manufactures recommend idles for 3 minutes before running the engine under a load.
+Most manufacturers recommend idles for 3 minutes before running the engine under a load.

 Always look at your operator’s manual to see the exact specification for your engine.